 Why are so many people enamoured by them?

 Why are they seen as an ethical investment?

 These questions and a lot more answered while you have an up close and personal experience with our alpacas and llamas.

 Come and meet over 200 alpacas and llamas and feed them treats (bring carrots finely sliced no more than the thickness of a coin).
 The animals have their breakfast about 8-10 am and that is the best time for a visit if you would like to be VERY up close and personal.

-Bring your own picnic breakfast and mingle with these gentle and inquisitive animals.
 You could well lose your heart to an alpaca or llama.
 Wear comfortable clothing a hat and sturdy shoes, bring your camera.

 Well supervised children are welcome.